 Because it’s an indie game that I personally grind out myself from a dirty little machine in my basement, I can do things like publish shout outs during each upload for all you Loafers.
 People love seeing their secret messages and personal jokes in a game!
 It’s really cool.
 Want a shout out added to the game?
 Contact us through the WigglyLoaf.com web site, and we’ll see what we can do.

 The game keeps growing.
 I love to sit down and design new levels for the game to keep it fresh.
-Do a search for Wiggly Loaf on the iOS app store, and keep the app updated to get new content as the game grows.
+Do a search for Wiggly Loaf on the iOS app store or for Android at Google Play, and keep the app updated to get new content as the game grows.

 Want to help me spread a little campy joy and kindness?
 Tell your friends about our silly homemade game – but please remember:

 Don’t Get Weird ~ Get Wiggly!